 Why we need sustainable solutions for the planet in the 5G era

-Aron Heller, lead writer and editor at Nokia Cloud and Network Services.
+Aron Heller, lead writer and editor at Nokia Cloud and Network Services, discusses the importance of sustainability in the 5G market.

 The telecom industry has had a long reputation of being wasteful.
 But as climate change continues to worsen, sustainability has become a major corporate driving force with companies investing heavily in boosting productivity without further taxing the planet.